 - Pending discharges

-EMR Preparedness: Most EMR platforms have been adapting their products for RCD, along with PDGM, but agencies should still exercise caution.
+EMR Preparedness: Most EMR platforms have been adapting their products for RCD, but agencies should still exercise caution.
 Reach out to your enrollment representatives or the IT support team to schedule trainings on updates.

-Staffing: Home health agencies should be assessing if their current staffing model will be linear under RCD.
+Staffing: Home health agencies should be assessing if their current staffing model will be linear under RCD changes.
 Start asking yourself if your billing team is adequately staffed to account for this increased work.
 This includes assessing current processes to determine gaps in both clinical and non-clinical staffing needs.

 Training your clinical and billing teams

-All areas of your organization will be affected by RCD and PDGM, but your clinical and billing teams will feel the most significant impact.
-It is important that adequate training take place within your agency after the RCD selection is made.
+All areas of your organization are affected by RCD and PDGM, but your clinical and billing teams will feel the most significant impact.
+It is important that adequate training takes place within your agency to review requirements and changes under RCD.

 In Illinois, where RCD was implemented on June 1, 2019, these were the key documentation issues providers had to correct for affirmative billing: